Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 • AbuseIPDB, collaborative database of reported IP addresses.

-This adapted prevention is employed for the web hosting infrastructure LRob and should be useful to you, if you also host services.
-We remind you that the real-time status of the LRob infratructure, including any presence in the AbuseIPDB blacklist, can be consulted publicly: https://uptime.lrob.net/status/lrob.
+This adapted prevention is used for the’web hosting infrastructure LRob and should be useful to you, if you also host services.
+We remind you that the real-time status of the LRob infratructure, including any presence in the AbuseIPDB blacklist, is publicly available: https://uptime.lrob.net/status/lrob.

 This step-by-step guide will show you how to reproduce this configuration at home.

-⚠️ Are your servers costing you too much money and time?
-Don't miss out on our multi-site hosting offers, which will save you considerable time and security, while saving you money and benefiting from outstanding support!
-Also available as hosting for a single site.
+⚠️ Are your servers costing you too much time and money?
+Don't miss our multi-site hosting packages, that will earn you a time and a safety while saving money and benefiting from a high level of service. exceptional support !
+Also available in single-site hosting.

 Why monitor your IP's reputation?

-It's better to act at the first sign of a problem than to wait until it's too late.
+Better to act at the first sign of trouble of a problem than waiting until it's too late.

-If a mailbox is compromised or a site has a vulnerability, your server can quickly become an attack vector, for example sending millions of spam messages in a matter of minutes.
+If a mailbox is compromised or a website has a vulnerability, your server can quickly become a attack vector, for example, to send millions of spam messages in just a few minutes.

-LRob already applies effective protections, such as an anti-bruteforce on emails and an hourly sending limit, to limit this kind of damage.
-But whatever the measures, proactive monitoring of an IP's reputation means that any anomalies can be detected quickly, and action taken before the situation becomes embarrassing.
+LRob already applies effective protection measures, such as a anti-bruteforce on emails and a hourly dispatch limit, to limit this kind of damage.
+But whatever the measures, proactive monitoring of the IP reputation enables any anomalies to be detected quickly, and action taken before the situation becomes a nuisance.

-Because blacklists (blacklists) inform the public about the maliciousness of your IPs.
-And if your IP is blacklisted, providers often block emails, restrict access to certain services and overall damage the trust placed in a server or site.
+Because abuse lists (blacklists) inform the public about the malicious use of your IP.
+And if your IP is blacklisted, providers often block e-mails, restrict access to certain services and generally harm the trust granted to a server or site.

-So the aim of the game is this: Not to be a victim of blacklists, but to use them as a reliable indicator to spot suspicious behavior on a machine, even outside an active attack.
+So the aim of the game is this: Not to be a victim of blacklists, but to use them as a tool reliable indicator to detect suspicious behavior on a machine, even when no active attack is taking place.
 Because attacks can be brief or very discreet.
 Those who receive them, on the other hand, can't miss them.

-And for that, with regular monitoring, we can immediately identify any rise in the abuse score and intervene before the consequences become costly.
-Ultimately, it's a measure that's half preventive, half curative.
+With regular monitoring, we can immediately identify any rise in the abuse score and take action. before before the consequences become costly.
+In short, it's half preventive, half curative.
 Or, to put it another way, the worst is avoided.

 What you need before you start